The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Freemium Pricing

-In a freemium pricing model, you offer a basic free-to-use product, with paid packages available in order to access more features.
 This is part of a tiered strategy.
 The idea is to draw more customers in with a free version, which generally has limited capabilities.
-Later, sales and marketing teams follow up and encourage users to upgrade to acquire more functionality.
-One example of a SaaS business using freemium pricing models is Zoom's video conferencing platform.
+Later, your sales and marketing team members follow up and encourage users to upgrade to acquire more functionality.

 Freemium Pricing: Pros and Cons